JuliaLang/julia/doc/stdlib/base.rst

 .. function:: show(x)

    Write an informative text representation of a value to the current output stream.
 New types should overload ``show(io, x)`` where the first argument is a stream.

+.. function:: showcompact(x)

+   Show a more compact representation of a value.
+This is used for printing array elements.
+If a new type has a different compact representation, it should overload ``showcompact(io, x)`` where the first argument is a stream.

+.. function:: summary(x)

+   Return a string giving a brief description of a value.
+By default returns ``string(typeof(x))``.
+For arrays, returns strings like "2x2 Float64 Array".

 .. function:: print(x)